Bango1999/SLSC/README.md

 ## Installation

-1) Install node.js (full installer .msi file) https://nodejs.org/en/download/
+1) Install node.js (full installer .msi file)<br />

-2) Download node_child.zip from secure download location ?
-TS channel Flight Alpha file browser ?
+   https://nodejs.org/en/download/

+2) Download this repo

 3) Extract the zip file to wherever you want the server files to live

-4) Open a command prompt in the folder you just created (Windows) http://stackoverflow.com/a/23700078/4445768
+4) Open a command prompt in the folder you just created (Windows)<br />
+   http://stackoverflow.com/a/23700078/4445768

 5) Type 'npm install' and press enter

-6) Edit config.js in a text editor.
+6) Edit config.js in a text editor.<br />
-   At the top of the file, you will see a bunch of 'const' variables.
+   At the top of the file, you will see a bunch of 'const' variables.<br />
    Set them according to your personal server/setup.
 Defaults should mostly be fine.

-7) Test by typing 'node cron.js' in the cmd prompt window and pressing enter.
+7) Test by typing 'node cron.js' in the cmd prompt window and pressing enter.<br />
-   By default it will run once a minute, so be patient while you wait for it to log its first attempt.
+   By default it will run once a minute, so be patient while you wait for it to log its first attempt.<br />
    When you start seeing logs, use them to troubleshoot or confirm everything is working.

 8) ctrl + c to terminate the node application running in the cmd window.